wecacuee/ECE417-F24-Mobile-Robots/docs/labnotes/02-28/gazebo-tutorials-car-demo.md

 To connect joystick to the virtual machine, click Devices > USB > "ShanWan USB for Windows".

-Follow the [joystick tutorial](http://wiki.ros.org/joy/Tutorials/ConfiguringALinuxJoystick) from and edit the `demo-light.launch` file to connect joystick to the prius.
+Follow the [joystick tutorial](http://wiki.ros.org/joy/Tutorials/ConfiguringALinuxJoystick) and edit the `demo-light.launch` file (if it needs to be edited) to connect joystick to the prius.
 Identify the buttons that move the prius around.